ChandraPrakash-Bathula/Customer-Churn-Prediction/README.md

 # Customer-Churn-Prediction
- "Customer Churn Prediction: A Comparative Analysis of Models with and without Sentiment Analysis ":

-# Customer Churn Prediction: Comparative Analysis with Sentiment Analysis (Phase 2)
+## Customer Churn Prediction: Comparative Analysis with Sentiment Analysis :

 ## Overview of the Study
 This research aims to evaluate the impact of sentiment analysis on predicting customer churn within the e-commerce sector using various predictive modeling techniques.
 The study particularly assesses which model most accurately predicts customer churn rates.